Freedom of Information Act (FOIA)

 The Freedom of Information Act (FOIA) is a Federal statute that allows any person the right to obtain Federal agency records unless the records (or a part of the records) are protected from disclosure by any of the nine exemptions contained in the law.
 On October 2, 1996, the Electronic Freedom of Information Act Amendments of 1996 (E-FOIA) were signed into law.
 E-FOIA makes it possible for individuals to have electronic access to certain USDA information without having to make formal FOIA requests.

-For instructions on submitting FOIA requests to other government agencies, please consult their websites or contact their FOIA offices.
+For instructions on submitting FOIA requests to other government agencies, please consult FOIA Points of Contact for Other USDA Agencies.

 To Make a FOIA Request